insolt/DietPlannerBack/README.md

 - users login with email and password,
 - Mobile First approach.

-Backend part of application uses Express framework.
+Backend part of application uses Express framework, frontend uses React library as a core, whilst data is stored in MySQL MariaDB database.

 Partialy working application is available on <a href="https://mealplanner.networkmanager.pl"> here... </a>

+More featurs are going to be available very soon!